CVIR-RM/cvirlab/_pages/home.md

-To this end, we develop novel methods to detect objects on our rover.
-We want to be able to build the perfect techniques to address the scientific questions we deem most important.
+To this end, we formed a team aiming to learn knowledge and skills in various fields，like electric control，algorithm and machinery.

 We are located at CUST, the birthplace of optical engineering in China.
-As a team, we exchange ideas and work with each other on tpoics like Bionic optics, Bionic robot and Computational imaging, as well as other interesting yet challenging topics.
+As a team, we exchange ideas and work with each other on tpoics like Robot and Computational imaging, as well as other interesting yet challenging topics.

 **We are looking for passionate new undergrate students to join the group** [(more info)]({{ site.url }}{{ site.baseurl }}/openings) **!**